Memento Mori

 Personal requiem and inevitable celebration for the honor of Life

-The Memento Mori paintings, having traveled the globe over the course of years, signify the artist’s own spiritual journey.
+The Memento Mori paintings, having traveled the globe over the years, signify the artist’s own spiritual journey.